Adjustment disorder: DSM-5 classification

 The basis of the diagnosis is the presence of a precipitating stressor and a clinical evaluation of the possibility of symptom resolution on removal of the stressor due to the limitations in the criteria for diagnosing adjustment disorder.
 In addition, the diagnosis of adjustment disorder is less clear when patients are exposed to stressors long-term, because this type of exposure is associated with adjustment disorder and major depressive disorder (MDD) and generalized anxiety disorder (GAD).

 Some signs and criteria used to establish a diagnosis are important.
 First, the symptoms must clearly follow a stressor.
 The symptoms should be more severe than would be expected.
 There should not appear to be other underlying disorders.
 The symptoms that are present are not part of a normal grieving for the death of family member or other loved one.

 Adjustment disorders have the ability to be self-limiting.
-Within five years of when they are originally diagnosed, approximately 20–50% go on to be diagnosed with psychiatric disorders that are more serious.
+Within five years of when they are originally diagnosed, approximately 20–50% go on to be diagnosed with psychiatric disorders that are considered as more serious.

-ICD-11 classification

-International Statistical Classification of Diseases and Related Health Problems (ICD), assigns codes to classify diseases, symptoms, complaints, social behaviors, injuries, and such medical-related findings.

-ICD-11 classifies adjustment disorder (6B43) under "Disorders specifically associated with stress".